atalaykaan/atalaykaan/README.md

 ## Hi there 👋

+I'm Kaan

+- 🔭 I’m currently working on Backend Development
+- 🌱 I’m currently learning Java & Spring Boot

 <!--
 **atalaykaan/atalaykaan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Backend Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java & Spring Boot
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...